Why are prisons overcrowded?

 When a prison’s operational capacity is higher than its CNA, it is usually the case that people are being made to share cells that are designed for one person.
 In some cases, three people will share cells designed for two.

-But even this description is a bit misleading: as we will go on to explain later in this article, some of the cells that people are being crammed into are simply unfit for human habitation.
+But even these descriptions are a bit misleading: in some prisons, almost all prisoners are held in cells at what the MoJ calls their “maximum capacity”, and some of the cells that people are being crammed into are simply unfit for human habitation.

-At the end of May 2024, 71 of the 122 prisons in England and Wales were holding more people than their CNA.
-The most overcrowded jail was Durham, which had a CNA of 573 but was being asked to accommodate 973.
+At the end of May 2026, more than half of the prisons in England and Wales were holding more people than their CNA.
+The most overcrowded jail was Wandsworth, which had a CNA of 1,430 but was being asked to accommodate 979.
 (Up-to-date population statistics for each prison can be found here.)

 The prison system is beyond full.
 When politicians and journalists say that it is “almost full”, it is usually because they are quoting the operational capacity figure, which can be moved up or down at the discretion of senior prison officials.